eosswedenorg/thalos-docs/docs/architecture/benchmark.md

 These results are quite interesting.
 High and mid-end hardware are about equal even for 100 clients.
 And the low-end hardware is not so far of. capable of handling atleast 10 clients.

-Note that one block contains alot of transactions and actions resulting in alot more then one redis message per block. therefore even if there is just 2 blocks per second.
-There is alot more redis messages sent out.
+Note that one block contains a lot of transactions and actions resulting in a lot more then one Redis message per block.
+Therefore even if there is just 2 blocks per second.
+There is a lot more Redis messages sent out.

 ## Replay